nye-duo/Duo-DSpace/docs/system/TEST.md

     [dspace]/bin/dspace dsrun no.uio.duo.migrate201to30.PolicyMigration -e [admin account email]

 Once this has been done, check the item created in the first step to ensure it has been restructured appropriately.

+You can run just the single item created in the first step by specifying either the item id or the handle, e.g.

+    [dspace]/bin/dspace dsrun no.uio.duo.migrate201to30.PolicyMigration -e [admin account email] -i 123

+    [dspace]/bin/dspace dsrun no.uio.duo.migrate201to30.PolicyMigration -e [admin account email] -h 123456789/111